Get News & Updates Directly To Your Inbox

-Here are a few tips to help keep your kids safe and healthy as they go trick-or-treating this year.
+Follow these tips to help keep your kids safe and healthy as they go trick-or-treating this year.

-If your kids eat a healthy, well-balanced meal before they head out the door so they’ll be full and eat fewer pieces of candy afterward.
+If your kids eat a healthy, well-balanced meal before they head out the doors, they’ll be full and eat fewer pieces of candy afterward.

 Make sure an adult stays with younger kids on their neighborhood rounds.
 Encourage your older kids to trick-or-treat in a group.
 Set rules about how far they can go and by what time they need to be home.

 Decorate your kids’ costumes with reflective tape or stickers so that they stay visible when it starts to get dark outside.
-You can also give them glow sticks, necklaces or bracelets to wear – a fun way to help them stay safe after dark!
+You can also give them glow sticks, necklaces or bracelets to wear – a fun way to help them stay safe after dark.

 When your kids get home from trick-or-treating talk to them about how much candy they can have per day or per week.
 Go through their candy with them and separate it into agreed upon serving sizes.
 If you hear some moaning, point out that the candy will last longer.

 After Halloween is over, take the leftover candy from your kids and keep it in a hard-to-reach spot so that it’s out of sight.
 Your children will be less likely to ask for treats if they can’t see them.

 The key to a healthy Halloween is to prevent your kids from overindulging.
 They can still enjoy some sweets and treats, but in moderation.
-Do you have any tips you can share that keep your kids healthy during the Halloween season?

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2020 Health Care Service Corporation.
 All Rights Reserved.